CleverMNL/Under_The_Hood/Forensics_notebook/Financial Forensics/Accounting.md

 The PowerPoint slide here are helpful and highly recommended: [PowerPoints – Financial Accounting (lumenlearning.com)](https://content.one.lumenlearning.com/financialaccounting/chapter/powerpoints/)

 I also used ChatGPT, Gemini, and Claude to test my progress throughout the process of learning.

-I will be redoing my notes here from Module 0 here but again, I have gone through the materials once before.
+I will be redoing my notes here from Module 0 here, but again, I have gone through the materials once before.

 Going through the assignments is also very helpful: [Assignments – Financial Accounting (lumenlearning.com)](https://content.one.lumenlearning.com/financialaccounting/chapter/assignments/)

+I also found this Youtube video really helpful and felt like a better lesson than I got in college: [Financial Accounting in simple English, All Accounting topics covered. - YouTube](https://www.youtube.com/watch?v=DYg2jT9aUG4)

 ---
 ### Module 0: Why does accounting matters